 PgCert | PgDip | MSc

-You will develop key skills in journalistic writing, feature writing, communication, reporting, subbing, interviewing and research stories.
+You will develop key skills in journalistic writing, interviewing and researching stories, underpinned by an in-depth understanding of journalistic ethics and UK and Scottish media law.
 You will develop an understanding of the social, economic and political roles of contemporary media and the role of the journalist in society.

 You will continue to develop your specialist skills, in-depth knowledge and practical experience.
-You will present a written research proposal for submission, which will normally form the basis for the Masters dissertation.
-A four week fieldwork placement is undertaken at the end of the taught modules.
+You will present a written research proposal for submission, which will normally form the basis for the master's dissertation.
+You will undertake a four-week fieldwork placement with a news or other media organisation at the end of the taught modules, giving you the chance to put your learning into practice.

 Modules and delivery order may change for operational purposes.
 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.Detailed module information